AndroidLord/Social-Media-API/README.md

-# FastAPI API Project
+### FastAPI API Project
-# Description
+## Description
-This project is a robust social media API built using FastAPI and Python, providing essential functionalities for user management, post creation, and a voting system.
-It follows a three-tier structure, catering to admins, vendors, and customers.
-The API incorporates user authentication, relational databases, and various endpoints for creating, retrieving, updating, and deleting posts.
+This project is a robust social media API built using FastAPI and Python, providing essential functionalities for user management, post creation, and a voting system.The API incorporates user authentication, relational databases, and various endpoints for creating, retrieving, updating, and deleting posts.

-# Demo/Project
+## Demo/Project
 🔗 Check out the API in action [link](https://fastapi-example-713q.onrender.com/docs)

-# Features
+## Features
-User Management: Efficiently manage users with different roles (admin, vendor, customer).
 Post Operations: CRUD functionalities for creating, retrieving, updating, and deleting posts.
 Voting System: Implement a sophisticated voting/like system for posts.
 Authentication: Secure endpoints with user authentication using JWT tokens.

-# Technology Used
+## Technology Used
 FastAPI: A modern, fast web framework for building APIs with Python.
 Python: The core language driving the application.
 PostgreSQL: Utilized as the backend database to store user data and posts.

-# Future Scope
+## Future Scope
 Enhanced Security: Implement additional security measures and user verification.
 Extended Features: Add more features such as comments, notifications, and user interactions.
 Scalability: Optimize the API for increased performance and scalability.

-Installation
+## Installation

 # Clone Repository:
 git clone [https://github.com/your-username/your-repo.git](https://github.com/AndroidLord/FastAPI.git)

 # Install Dependencies:
 pip install -r requirements.txt